wikimedia/pywikibot/ROADMAP.rst

 Pending removal in Pywikibot 11
 -------------------------------

+* 10.6.0: Python 3.8 support is deprecated and will be dropped soon
 * 8.4.0: :attr:`data.api.QueryGenerator.continuekey` will be removed in favour of
   :attr:`data.api.QueryGenerator.modules`
 * 8.4.0: The *modules_only_mode* parameter in the :class:`data.api.ParamInfo` class, its